We are always trying to improve your experience with our products.

 We have a comparison table showing the differences between our Pro and Enterprise versions.
 It can be found here.

-If you have any questions about the Pro or Enterprise versions, please contact our Support team at [email protected].
+If you have any questions about the Pro or Enterprise versions, please contact our Support team at support@switch-ev.com.

 The Switch Platform is for anyone who'd like to better understand, manage, and monetise their EV charging network.
 To see more about our customer profiles and how they benefit head to the "Solutions" tab at the top of this page.